The Golden Thread

 Authorship and Date

-A. Exodus is part of the Pentateuch which is the term used for the first five books in the Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy) in the Old Testament.
+A. Exodus is part of the Pentateuch which is the term used for the first five books of the Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy) in the Old Testament.
 Pentateuch is made up of two Greek words: Penta = five and Teuchos = scroll.

 The Jews refer to the Old Testament as the Hebrew Bible and the first five books as the Torah, or the five books of Moses, or the Books of the Law.
 Moses has traditionally been considered the author of this book even though the book itself does not mention its author, however: